SYSTEMS VERIFICATION - 2020/1

 Assessment & Assessment Strategy: Executive Summary

-Final exam (50%) -- unseen written piece of examination in the exam period, testing learning outcomes 1 and 2 and 3 and 4
+Final exam (70%) -- unseen written piece of examination in the exam period, testing learning outcomes 1, 2, 3 and 4

 - Introducing formal methods for system specification and verification